eddiepyang/sentimentizer/README.md

 # Introduction
 This repo contains Neural Nets written in the pytorch framework for sentiment analysis on labeled reviews from Yelp.
 A LSTM based torch model can be found in the rnn folder.

 To setup environments and run the rnn example see instructions below:

 ```
+get the yelp dataset from https://www.yelp.com/dataset
 conda create -n yelp
 conda install pip
 pip install -e .